DarkmatterVale/JARVIS/README.md

 Please report any bugs or feature requests here on the Github issue tracker.

-## Dependencies

-At the moment, there are no dependencies.

 ## Dependencies included in project

 This project includes a number of dependencies.
 I have not developed these, and do not take any credit for them.
 Please read specific information about each library.
 Currently included libraries: